cloudfoundry-attic/receptor/doc/tasks.md

 - Diego will eventually (after ~2 minutes) give up on the Task if the callback does not respond succesfully.

 #### Networking
-By default network access for any container is limited but some tasks might need specific network access and that can be setup using `security_group_rules` field
+By default network access for any container is limited but some tasks might need specific network access and that can be setup using `security_group_rules` field.

 #### `security_group_rules` [optional]
 Security Group is a list of egress firewall rules that are applied to a container running in Diego